Criminal Lawyers for Assault Police Charges

 This means that you are guilty but the court does not impose a criminal conviction upon you.

-The court will look a range of matters when deciding whether to grant a ‘section 10’ – including the incident itself, the lead-up to the incident, your general character and your personal circumstances.
+The court will look a range of matters when deciding whether to grant a ‘section 10 dismissal or conditional release order’ – including the incident itself, the lead-up to the incident, your general character and your personal circumstances.

 This means that you will have to pay a sum of money.